lavishay-technion/ansible_shallow/01_setup/README.md

 # Practice

-- Before starting the lab verify that you have emptry repository for version control on gitlab or github.
+- Before starting the lab verify that you have empty repository for version control on gitlab or github.
 I recommend the first, yet you are free to use which ever you want to, as long as you will be able to debug your own issues that are not part of the course scope
     - Suggested name for repository: `Ansible-Shallow-Dive`
 - `cd` to 99_misc/setup/docker
 - Execute `docker compose up -d` command to setup environment